Selecting the Best Sausage

 - Jellied Beef Loaf

-Cooked salami (not dry) is made from fresh meats that are cured, stuffed into casings and cooked in a smokehouse at high temperature.
+Cooked salami (not dry) is made from fresh meats that are cured, stuffed into casings, and cooked in a smokehouse at high temperatures.
 It may be air-dried for a short time.
 It has a softer texture than dry and semi-dry sausages and must be refrigerated.

 Meat Specialties: A ready-to-eat sausage product that is made from finely ground meats that are seasoned and usually cooked or baked rather than smoked.
 They are usually sliced and served cold.
 Included in this category are: